What is an Election Worker?

 Election Workers must:

-- be able to deal with the public in a calm, patient, attentive, and courteous manner
+- be able to deal with the public in a calm, patient, attentive, serious, and courteous manner

 - be able to speak, read, and write English (Spanish speakers are also needed)